Study 26: Paul begins to weather the storm of Jewish hatred

 2. Paul could have been shocked to discover that he was hated by the world, particularly by the religious authorities.
 Why do you think that he might not have been shocked?
 What do people think of your Christian life and how do you respond?

 3. *Have you heard any modern stories about Christians who have given up everything by choice or forcibly for the Name of Jesus Christ – See barnabasfund.org for news letters about the persecuted church.
 There are many others on the web.

 4. Describe an incident when you have been ridiculed for your faith in Jesus.
 Why did it happen?
 Could you have done anything about it to prevent it from happening?

 Read Acts 24.

 5. *a).
-Do you think that this trial was an important one, if so who was it important to?
+Do you think that this trial was an important one.
+If so, to whom was it important?
 Explain.

-c).
-Why do you think that the Jews had travelled all the way down to Caesarea from Jerusalem (approximately 60 miles)?
+c) Why do you think that the Jews had travelled all the way down to Caesarea from Jerusalem (approximately sixty miles)?

-6. a).
-Write down the three accusations that Tertullus made.
+6. a) Write down the three accusations made by Tertullus.